solana-foundation/developer-content/content/courses/token-extensions/token-extensions-in-the-client.md

 ---
-title: Support the Token Extensions Program from a Client
+title: Use Token Extensions from a Client
 objectives:
   - Learn how to effectively integrate multiple Solana token programs within client applications